Brief description of Saco Bay Trails

 Estimated walking time: 30 minutes

-NOTICE: Boardwalk and platform have been permanently removed.
+NOTICE: Boardwalk and platform have been permanently removed, but a rerouted trail is now open.

 This historic area has been popular since the late 1800's for picnicking, fishing, hiking and viewing the falls.
 When the area containing the falls was sold by the Aube family who owned and operated the Cascade Restaurant and Cabins to Elliot Chamberlain in 2005, Mr. Chamberlain generously donated 14 acres of land surrounding the falls to the City of Saco.